ul-gh/PiPyADC/README.md

 * Working implementation for multiple ADS125x devices on the same SPI bus
 * Proper configuration of unused chip-select line for the Waveshare example

+Since version 2.1:
+* ADS1256 now supports the Python with statement by acting as a Context Manager, allowing for automatic clean-up of SPI device and pigpio resources at exit.
+  (See waveshare_example.py)
+* Many bug-fixes involving initialisation and clean-up and running multiple devices on the same SPI bus

 Limitation:
 * Same as for version 1: This does not feature high-speed or low delays